macduff23/zfs-tools-zbackup/README.md

    a command to lock a filesystem against replication by zbackup.
    For details, see this [further description of zbackup](doc/README-zbackup.md).

-The repository, bug tracker and Web site for this tool is at [http://github.com/Rudd-O/zfs-tools](http://github.com/Rudd-O/zfs-tools).
-Comments to me through rudd-o@rudd-o.com.

 ## Setting up

 Setup is rather complicated.
 It assumes that you already have ZFS running